jhereg00/autoguide/README.md

  */
 ```

-### Builtin Components

-These components will output to the styleguide when using the default template.

-* `code` - outputs a code block
-* `html` - outputs an iframe with the html in it, as well as a collapsible code block
-* `wrap` - wraps contents of `html` in an element of a given class (or several classes)

 ## Use

 Once included in your file, you can simply call it as a function.
 You may pass it a few parameters: